ibm-watson-data-lab/ibm-watson-data-lab.github.io/_features/watson-and-data.md

 * If you are interested in building chatbots with Watson Conversation check out [Persisting Data for a Smarter Chatbot](https://medium.com/ibm-watson-data-lab/persisting-data-for-a-smarter-chatbot-be599480f7b2).

-* Want to see how we analyzed chatbat conversations using Apache Spark and Jupyter notebooks?
+* Want to see how we analyzed chatbot conversations using Apache Spark and Jupyter notebooks?
 Check out [The Most Popular Search Term at SXSW, According to Our Chatbot](https://medium.com/ibm-watson-data-lab/the-most-popular-search-term-at-sxsw-according-to-our-chatbot-9f4a47a33406).

 * Interested in Machine Learning?
 Read how one of our summer interns used Watson services to enhance machine learning models in [Gaze Into My Reddit Crystal Ball](https://medium.com/ibm-watson-data-lab/gaze-into-my-reddit-crystal-ball-19813a21e5b6).